Applied tools

 MandalaStacks turns the clarified structure into usable systems, prompts, and workflows without becoming the source of definition.

-Applied bridge surfaces
+Applied tools surfaces

 Tool pages that explain the method before the workflow